-Following the completion of the ARD meeting and prior to the beginning date of implementation of the IEP, the students Special Education Case Manager will provide a copy of the IEP to all Campus and District Personnel-including general education teachers, support staff, service providers, etc.-who work with the student.
-Campus and District Personnel shall receive an entire copy of IEP, including but not limited to the Achievement Present Levels of Academic and Functional Performance, Accommodations, Annual Goals, Schedule of Services, Transition Plan (if applicable), Graduation Plan (if applicable), and Behavior Intervention Plan (if applicable).
-Campus and District Personnel shall also receive a copy of the minutes/deliberations from the ARD meeting to ensure full understanding of the decisions made by the ARD Committee.
+Following the completion of the ARD Committee meeting and prior to the beginning date of implementation of the IEP, the student's Special Education Case Manager will provide a copy of the IEP to all Campus and District Personnel-including general education teachers, support staff, service providers, etc.-who work with the student.
+Campus and District Personnel shall receive an entire copy of the IEP, including but not limited to the Present Levels of Academic Achievement and Functional Performance, Accommodations, Annual Goals, Schedule of Services, Transition Plan (if applicable), Graduation Plan (if applicable), and Behavior Intervention Plan (if applicable).
+Campus and District Personnel shall also receive a copy of the minutes/deliberations from the ARD Committee meeting to ensure full understanding of the decisions made by the ARD Committee.
 The Special Education Case Manager will review the information in the IEP, including any changes from the previous IEP, and ensure the Campus and District Personnel understand the content of the IEP.
-The Special Education Case Manager will obtain a signature from each Campus and District Personnel, confirming receipt and understanding of the IEP.
+The Special Education Case Manager will obtain a signature from each Campus and District Personnel, confirming receipt and understanding of the IEP, either on paper or through the District's electronic management system.

-Following the ARD meeting, District and Campus Special Education Administration will ensure the student's schedule aligns with the services described in the IEP by comparing the Schedule of Services section of the IEP with the student's calendar.
+Following the ARD Committee meeting, District and Campus Special Education Administration will ensure the student's schedule aligns with the services described in the IEP by comparing the Schedule of Services section of the IEP with the student's schedule.
 This includes communicating with service providers regarding the provision of related services.
 Campus Special Education Administration shall adjust the student's schedule as needed to ensure the student's schedule aligns with the services described in the IEP.